farrakhb/sparta-coursepreparation/README.md

 ## Using a Mac

 On the course, you will be using a Mac for everything.
-If you have used one in the past this may be easy, but if you're new to them there are some subtle differences in how they work that are worth spending time on.
+If you have used one in the past this should be easy, but if you're new to macOS then there are some subtle differences in how it works.
 The faster you are at using your machine, the more time you will have to focus on the course material.

-If you don't have access to mac, it would be worth borrowing one from a friend or going into an Apple Store and having a play with the merchandise.
+If you don't have access to mac, it would be worth borrowing one from a friend or going into an Apple Store and having a play with one.
 The Apple Store also offers instruction on the basics of using a mac.

 #### Things to know before the course
 1. **A fancier trackpad** - The mac trackpad allows much more functionality than most windows machines, especially with the use of multi-touch gestures.
 These will be incredibly useful when navigating between different windows and programs.
 Spend some time practising these and how they can be used.
 They can also be customised in System Preferences.